 Abandonment means different things to different people because, while we all share the universal wound of abandonment, it may have been formed by different circumstances.
 It’s also experienced differently according to one’s level of emotional resilience.

 It’s also experienced differently according to one’s level of emotional resilience.

 Almost everyone has abandonment wounds to heal, and most relationship problems stem from abandonment wounds.
 Further, unresolved abandonment leads to insecure attachment styles that we carry into our adult lives.
 Consequently, we go out into the world and unconsciously choose the precise people to help us reenact the trauma – in the hopes of curing it at last.

 But with abandonment trauma, by its very nature, that rarely happens.

 What happens is we often stay enmeshed with toxic partners in a perpetual cycle of repetition compulsion and varying states of stress and panic – which we often become addicted to!

 Moreover, being in an actively triggered emotional state seriously jeopardizes rational brain function and possibilities for healing.
-It feels much more like a return to the wild, than trying to rationally navigate shaky terrain.
+It feels much more like a return to the wild than trying to rationally navigate the shaky terrain.